-JAY A. CHAVEZ, 51, Filipino, was elected director in November 2023 to serve for the remainder of the term of Comm.
-Robert Joseph M. de Claro.
-Mr. Chavez is the Executive Vice-President and Chief Operating Officer of Ionics EMS, Inc. ("EMS").
-He joined EMS in 1995 as a Quality Control and Quality Assurance (QC/QA) engineer.
+JAY A. CHAVEZ, 52, Filipino, has been a director of Ionics, Inc. since November 2023.
+Mr. Chavez is the Executive Vice-President and Chief Operating Officer of Ionics EMS, Inc. He joined EMS in 1995 as a Quality Control and Quality Assurance (QC/QA) engineer.
 Since then, he went up the organizational ladder and became QC/QA Manager, Manufacturing Senior Manager/Deputy Plant Manager, Assistant Vice President for Manufacturing/Deputy for Operations, Assistant Vice President for Materials Management and finally, Assistant Vice President for Supply Chain Management.
 In May 2015, he represented the Philippines as speaker at the World Trade Organization ("WTO") Information Technology Agreement ("ITA") Workshop on Non-Tariff Barriers Affecting Trade in Information Technology Products which was held at the WTO Headquarters in Geneva, Switzerland.
 In June 2017, he represented the Philippines as speaker at the WTO Symposium on the 20th Anniversary of the ITA held in Geneva, Switzerland.
 Mr. Chavez finished his secondary education at the Philippine Science High School and holds an Electrical Engineering degree from Mapua Institute of Technology.